 You can’t go camping without a good shelter.
 You must carry your tent, and for an extra shade, consider a pop-up gazebo.
 Carry extra ropes and tarps that will be used to put up the tent.
 Think about how you are going to sleep and carry the right essentials that will keep you comfortable the whole night.

 Carry pillows, blankets, camping mats, sleeping bags, etc. In your checklist, be sure to add things like water bottles, trash bags, paper towels, soap, napkins, etc.

 After you have figured out what your camp trip should look like, it is time to book a campsite.
 Note that good campsites are always grabbed as soon as they become available, so you don’t want to waste time.
 We have shared a few tips to help you find the best site for your camping.

 You can look for suggestions from friends.
 If you have someone who has been to the place you are looking to camp at, they can help you find an ideal site.
 RserveAmerica.com also has descriptions of some of the best sites in various regions within the country.
 For more details, you can give the campground a direct phone call, and they will answer your questions.

 There are many things that you can do to make your camping experience as memorable as possible.
 But some activities are not necessary, and will only get you bored and want to go back home.

 Ask yourself if you want to go hiking, biking, or rafting.
+If you’re travelling to Colorado, then a half day Colorado rafting tour is an absolute must–it’s exhilarating fun and a short adventure so you’ll have time to enjoy other activities.
 If these are things that interest you, then you should choose campsites that have those activities.
 You also need to select a campsite based on whether you will use a tent or RV.